johnnymcoy/TemplateBuilder/README.md

 + Add in selection bar to main menu
 + Use more Blueprint controls for UI, C++ is too bloated
-+ On button click, play animation, once completed, use menu swapper
++ On button click, play animation, once completed, use menu swapper -Delete menu buttons
+-Remove C++ extras, better to have it in BP

 Controller support for Menu.
 Aim Assist